kubernetes/website/docs/concepts/cluster-administration/etcd-upgrade.md

 ### New etcd Docker image

-We decided to completely change the the content of the etcd image and the way it works.
+We decided to completely change the content of the etcd image and the way it works.
 So far, the Docker image for etcd  in version X has contained only the etcd and etcdctl binaries.